matschaffer/matschaffer.com/tech/_posts/2010-04-29-mock-jquery-javascript-libraries.md

 So there you have it.
 You can indeed test browser-related code outside a browser.
 And it's pretty easy.

 [recorderMock](http://github.com/matschaffer/recorderMock.js "matschaffer's recorderMock.js at master - GitHub") has a handful of other tricks, and I'll probably be adding more soon, so keep an eye on [the specs](http://github.com/matschaffer/recorderMock.js/blob/master/spec/unit/spec.recorderMock.js "spec/unit/spec.recorderMock.js at master from matschaffer's recorderMock.js - GitHub") for examples on how to use it more fully.

+_Update 2010-04-30:_

+I just released version 0.2.0 which includes better support for inspecting the call chain.
+The above examples have been updated to reflect the API changes and enhancements.